Favorite Spots 2018

 You can just grab this map and send it to your phone and feel like I’m next to you giving you my recommendations while you explore the City.
 Just click on the little star on the Top left when using your cellphone and you’ll have the map with you.

 If you decide to visit one (or more) of the spots I wanna hear how it went!

-By the way guys, thank you so much for you support I recently just got this badge and could not happen if it wasn’t for you!
+By the way guys, thank you so much for you support I recently got this badge and couldn’t have happened if it wasn’t for you!